 Vermont has a reputation as a place that values quality over quantity.
-If you’re looking for the world’s best craft beer (think Hill Farmstead), an intricate $10,000 wood puzzle (try Stave) or a wool socks so reliable they come with a lifetime guarantee (Darn Tough), Vermonters make them.
+If you’re looking for the world’s best craft beer (think Hill Farmstead), an intricate $10,000 wood puzzle (try Stave) or a pair of wool socks so reliable they come with a lifetime guarantee (Darn Tough), Vermonters make them.

 You can add skis and snowboards to that list, too.

 You may know the story of Line skis and Burton and Rome snowboards, all born in Vermont.
 Now, there’s a new generation of Vermonters using innovative designs and materials to craft limited-edition, custom skis and boards.
-While four out of the six brands we feature here manufacture their products in Quebec, the designs, marketing and companies are all based in Vermont.
+While four out of the six brands we feature here manufacture their products in Quebec, the designs, marketing and company headquarters are all based in Vermont.

 What’s more, their designs are receiving rave reviews, snagging international awards and commanding attention from some of the biggest names in the ski industry.

 No matter whether they are custom-made for absorbing chatter at high speeds, dodging trees in the backcountry, running laps in the park or cruising frontside groomers, these Vermont ski and board brands may have your name on them.